 ☕ Java Interview Questions

-All 40 Java interview questions are now live, covering basics through performance optimization: language fundamentals, collections, concurrency, JVM internals, Spring Boot, JPA, distributed systems, and production tuning.
+50 Java interview questions covering language fundamentals, collections, OOP, concurrency, JVM internals, Spring Boot, JPA, and 10 real-world "when to use X vs Y" decision questions.

 Java is a high-level, object-oriented programming language designed to compile source code into bytecode that runs on the Java Virtual Machine (JVM).
 The JVM acts as an execution layer between your compiled code and the operating system.